etgramli/Fractal-painter/README.txt

 *******************************************************************************

-This program paints the fractals listed below and allows you to save them as windows bitmap.
+This program paints the fractals listed below and allows you to save them as an image (windows bitmap).
+You can zoom in and out via the mouse wheel.
-You also can see if painting on your GPU via OpenCL is supported for each fractal.
+It is also possible to render the fractals on your GPU via OpenCL.
+Look at the list below for supported fractals.
 The default language is English, but I made a German localization.
 *******************************************************************************

-Supproted fractals:
+Supproted fractals (CPU and OpenCL):
-- Julia-Set (CPU, OpenCL)
+- Julia-Set
-- Mandelbrot-Set (CPU, OpenCL)
+- Mandelbrot-Set
-- Burning Ship (CPU, OpenCL)
+- Burning Ship
-- Tricorn (CPU)
+- Tricorn
 *******************************************************************************

 How to compile: